 If you find yourself house rich, cash poor, any slight financial hiccup might throw you off budget for a while.
 Think about that unexpected car repair or that pricey vet bill.
-Even if you’re able to cover these living expenses, that doesn’t mean you’ve got the cash on hand for your dream vacation, much less retirement.
+Even if you’re able to cover these living expenses with an emergency fund, that doesn’t mean you’ve got the liquid cash on hand for your dream vacation, much less saving for retirement.

 But keep in mind that, as a homeowner, you have options that we’ll cover later in this guide.

 How To Avoid Being House Rich Cash Poor